OctopusDeploy/docs/docs/packaging-applications/index.md

 ## Hosting packages

-Packages are kept in package repositories (or feeds).
+Packages are kept in packageÂ repositories (or feeds).
 A repository can be as simple as a file share, or it could be a dedicated server.
-For more information, see the section on [choosing a package repository](/docs/home/packaging-applications/package-repositories.md).
+For more information, see the section onÂ [choosing a package repository](/docs/home/packaging-applications/package-repositories.md).

 ## What's in a package?